zcei/standard-readme/README.md

 ## API

 *We need some more input for this.
-Too much flavours our there*
+Too many flavours out there*

 ## Contributing